 Since even your ISP won't be able to monitor you, you don’t need to worry about your browsing habits being logged and sold off to advertisers.
 It’s a simple and effective way to maintain your privacy.

-Using a VPN at home is as important as having an antivirus installed — it’s a necessary protection.
-The primary purpose of a VPN is security and privacy.
-However, the versatility of a VPN can’t be denied.
-Here are some other ways you can utilize a VPN for home use:
+Using a VPN at home is as important as having an antivirus installed — its vital protection.
+The primary purpose of a VPN is security and privacy, but they're actually really versatile.
+Here are some other ways you can use a VPN at home:

-In 2020, more than half of your most valuable possessions probably exist digitally.
-For cybercriminals, your identity and financial details are desirable assets.
+In 2021, more than half of your most valuable possessions probably exist digitally.
+For cybercriminals, your identity and financial details are gold dust.
 One of the best ways to protect yourself is with a VPN.

 When you use a VPN, you make it much harder for attackers to access your private information.
 Even if they target your device with router hacks or MITM attacks, they won’t be able to decrypt your data.